 On Prime Day, I purchased 3 Amazon Fire 7 Tablets for our family.
 We’ve been Fire users since the first generation and now that the 7th generation is out I thought it was time to review their newest model.

-For this review I used the criteria from episode 108 of The Wired Homeschool: How to Choose the Best Tablet for Homeschooling.
+For this review I used the criteria from an archived episode of The Wired Homeschool.
 I’ve found that the Amazon Fire 7 Tablet with Alexa still fulfills my prerequisites when buying a tablet.

 Here’s a quick rundown of my thoughts.
 Listen to the entire episode for full details.

 We primarily use these tablets for entertainment.
 The kids play games, make videos, and watch Netflix with them.
 We also include some educational games on the devices.